doeixd/combi-parse/README.md

 # Combi-Parse

 A friendly, powerful, and type-safe parser combinator library for TypeScript.
-It helps you transform structured text into meaningful data with confidence and clarity.
+It helps you transform raw, structured text into meaningful data with confidence and clarity.

+Combi-Parse is built on a simple but powerful idea: **parser combinators**.
+Think of them like Lego blocks.
+You start with tiny, simple parsers that do one thing well (like matching the word "let" or a number).
+You then "combine" these blocks to build bigger, more sophisticated parsers that can understand complex structures, like a programming language or a JSON file.

-Combi-Parse is built on the idea that parsing shouldn't be a tedious and error-prone task.
-By providing a set of simple, composable building blocks, it allows you to describe the structure of your data declaratively.
-The library handles the complex details—like tracking position, managing state, and reporting errors—so you can focus on your grammar.
+The library handles the complex details—like tracking the current position in the text, managing state, and reporting helpful errors—so you can focus on describing the *what* of your data's grammar, not the *how*.

 <br />